 Modern Internet filter software for schools use a three-tiered filtering mechanism that consists of blacklists, category filters and keyword filters.
 Blacklists compare each request to visit a website against a list of websites known to be harmful to children or known to contain online threats such as malware.
 Blacklists are provided and updated by the filtering service provider or can be downloaded from a number of Internet safety websites.

-Category filters enable administrators to block access to certain groups of website by category (abortion, adult, alternative beliefs, alcohol, etc.).
+Category filters enable administrators to block access to certain groups of websites by category (abortion, adult, alternative beliefs, alcohol, etc.).
 Most school website content filters have in excess of fifty pre-configured categories plus the opportunity to create bespoke categories according to the school´s acceptable use policy.
 The categorization of websites and any updates to pre-configured categories are also the responsibility of the filtering service provider.

 Keyword filters can be used to block access to websites with a high proportion of specific words.
 This third mechanism allows access to creditable sex education websites and LBGT support groups while blocking those that refer to the subject matters inappropriately.
 It also allows access to works of literature that use the occasional swear word in context, while preventing students from visiting websites that use an extreme volume of profanity.